-The ESOL classes at Daytona State offer students with little or no English speaking ability the opportunity to learn English through a series of classes.
-Students gain English skills through reading, writing, listening and speaking.
+The ESOL classes at Daytona State offer students with from beginning to advanced level English language skills the opportunity to learn through a series of classes.
+Students gain English abilities through reading, writing, listening and speaking.
 Instructors for the classes are specialists in teaching English to ESOL students and use real life situations in the classroom to have the most impact for student learning.

 Daytona State ESOL classes can help students:

 - Develop the skills needed to find a job or get a promotion.

 - Prepare for college-level academic courses at Daytona State.

 You must be admitted by the Daytona State Admissions Office before you can take the CASAS test.
 You must bring a picture ID with you.

 Admissions of ESOL students to Daytona State College

 A. Students enrolling into ESOL courses must be a U.S. Citizen, Naturalized Citizen, Resident Alien, or under an approved visa type.

 B. Use the following to determine eligibility:

 - Naturalized U.S. Citizen (U.S. citizen certificate, U.S. passport, or voters registration card)